Howard P. Boyd: Career

-Boyd's reputation as an educator and conservationist was closely tied to his work as a scientist and researcher.
 Beginning in 1974, he spent nearly 30 years as the editor of the serial scientific publication, Entomological News, published by the American Entomological Society (AES), and he served as president of the AES from 1977 to 1981.
 For much of his adult life he was considered one of the U.S.'s leading experts on tiger beetles, a significant focus of his entomological research.
 He served as vice president and executive board member of the New Jersey Audubon Society (NJAS) from 1975 to 1983, and as chair of NJAS's Advisory Committee for the Rancocas Nature Center, which he helped establish, from 1977 to 1980.
 He was president of the Burlington County Natural Sciences Club from 1988 to 1990.
 Beginning in 1989 he served as a trustee of PPA.

 In 1980, Boyd was presented with the Paul S. Battersby Award by the Audubon Wildlife Society.
 In 1989, he was presented with the Silver Beaver Award by the Camden County Council, BSA.
 In 2002, he was presented with the Medal of the Garden Club of New Jersey (GCNJ), the organization's highest honor.
 In 2004, he was one of two premiere inductees into the Pine Barrens Hall of Fame, established by PPA to honor heroes of Pine Barrens protection.
-In 2009 he was honored for his leadership in New Jersey Pinelands conservation and education at the 4th annual Lines in the Pines symposium.

 Howard and Doris Boyd, who predeceased him in 2009 at age 94, were married for over 70 years and were survived by two children, five grandchildren, and eleven great-grandchildren.
 The couple were longtime residents of Tabernacle, New Jersey, Burlington County, within the Protection Area of the Pinelands National Reserve.
-At the time of his death at age 97, on December 20, 2011, Howard P. Boyd was celebrated for his influential work in educating the public on the importance of protecting the New Jersey Pine Barrens from the dangers of human development.

-Books by Howard P. Boyd

-Boyd was the author of four books about the New Jersey Pine Barrens.
-His first book, A Field Guide to the Pine Barrens of New Jersey: Its Flora, Fauna, Ecology and Historic Sites (Plexus Publishing, Inc., 1991), with illustrations by Mary Pat Finelli, is currently in its sixth printing and is recognized as the most authoritative and widely referenced field guide to New Jersey Pinelands flora and fauna.

-His other books are A Pine Barrens Odyssey: A Naturalist's Year in the Pine Barrens of New Jersey (Plexus, 1997), Wildflowers of the Pine Barrens of New Jersey (Plexus, 2001), and The Ecological Pine Barrens of New Jersey: An Ecosystem Threatened by Fragmentation (Plexus, 2008).
-The impact of Boyd's books in raising awareness of the New Jersey Pine Barrens ecosystem both regionally and nationally has been significant.
+He died on December 20, 2011.